 - Maintains ongoing collaboration, communication, and team building across CAS programs with an emphasis on cross referrals and assistance with Emergency Services (24/7 services), General Crime Victim Services and Criminal and Civil Justice Intervention (48 HR Mpls Hotline).

-- Provides supervision to assigned direct service program staff, meeting individually a minimum of once every two weeks for support and guidance.
+- Provides supervision to assigned direct service program staff meeting on a regularly and as needed basis for support and guidance.

-- Responsible for hiring, orientation, and training, and evaluation of program staff, volunteers, and interns as assigned.
+- Shares responsibilities with other supervisors for hiring, orientation, training, and evaluation of program staff, volunteers, and interns as assigned.

 - Ensures compliance with established policies and procedures.